aazaff/teachPaleobiology/LabExercise15.md

 **Solution**: We'll need to use some intelligent regular expressions (regex) to parse citations into a *uniform* format allowing for comparison and matching.

 #### Data Changes Over Time
 **Problem**: Data becomes obsolete over time.
 For example, a fossil may be published in a paper and entered into the Paleobiology Database under the species name *Brontosaurus excelsus*, but a later paper may revise that name to *Apatosaurus excelsus*.
-This means that different databases may data from the same source entered under different names!
+This means that different databases may enter data from the same source under different names!
 Similarly, simple user error such as typos or character errors may lead to confusion when trying to match enries across databases.

 **Solution**: The solution is to create a probabilistic model that allows "fuzzy" matching of entries across databases.
 We will measure a variety of factors that we think indicate a good match, then we will build a model (a multiple logistic regression) that determines how well these indicators predict whether a match is correct or false.
 This is essentially the precursor of machine-learning.